 18th-century America’s Santa Claus was not the only St. Nicholas-inspired gift-giver to make an appearance at Christmastime.
 There are similar figures and Christmas traditions around the world.
 Christkind or Kris Kringle was believed to deliver presents to well-behaved Swiss and German children.
 Meaning “Christ child,” Christkind is an angel-like figure often accompanied by St. Nicholas on his holiday missions.
 In Scandinavia, a jolly elf named Jultomten was thought to deliver gifts in a sleigh drawn by goats.
 English legend explains that Father Christmas visits each home on Christmas Eve to fill children’s stockings with holiday treats.
 Père Noël is responsible for filling the shoes of French children.
-In Russia, it is believed that an elderly woman named Babouschka purposely gave the wise men wrong directions to Bethlehem so that they couldn’t find Jesus.
-Later, she felt remorseful, but could not find the men to undo the damage.
-To this day, on January 5, Babouschka visits Russian children leaving gifts at their bedsides in the hope that one of them is the baby Jesus and she will be forgiven.
-In Italy, a similar story exists about a woman called La Befana, a kindly witch who rides a broomstick down the chimneys of Italian homes to deliver toys into the stockings of lucky children.
+In Italy, there is a story of a woman called La Befana, a kindly witch who rides a broomstick down the chimneys of Italian homes to deliver toys into the stockings of lucky children.